harrewarre/harrewarre.github.io/docs/blog/posts/generating-an-rss-feed-in-c.md

 ---
 date: 2015-04-26
+description: A hobby project of mine needed to generate an RSS feed.
 slug: generating-an-rss-feed-in-c
-summary: A hobby project of mine needed to generate an RSS feed.
 tags:
 - C#
 - RSS